ethanwongca/McHacksReactWorkshop/README.md

 export default App;
 ```
-Here is an example component
+Here is an example component.
 ```
 import {loading} from '../assets';